CCPCookies/resourcesPublic/doc/source/QuickStart/ExamplePatchCreationProcedure.rst

 1. PreviousResourceGroup.yaml
 2. NextResourceGroup.yaml

-The resource group files are human readable yaml files and quite self explanitory.
+The resource group files are human readable yaml files and quite self explanatory.
 For more information see :doc:`../OverviewDocuments/filesystemDesign`

 Creating a Patch from the Resource Groups
 -----------------------------------------